jakeyounglol/TangerineUI-Userscript-Purple/README.md

 ### Release 2.2.3

-+ set default TangerineUI tag to latest release : v2.3
++ set default TangerineUI tag to latest release: v2.3

 ### Release 2.2.1

-+ set default TangerineUI tag to latest release : v2.1
++ set default TangerineUI tag to latest release: v2.1
 + fix a race condition that injected the theme before mastodon version could be detected
-+ "temporarily" remove the workaround that was made to avoid 'flash issues' while loading.
++ temporarily remove the workaround that was made to avoid 'flash issues' while loading.

 ### Release 2.2.0